Eczema types: Neurodermatitis diagnosis and treatment

-An article in a medical journal shows that addressing the psychological issue can be effective.
-This story begins with a 60-year-old woman who saw a dermatologist because she had an intensely itchy patch on her scalp.
+A story printed in a medical journal shows that addressing the psychological issue can be effective.
+This story begins with a 60-year-old woman who had an intensely itchy patch on her scalp.

 Corticosteroid injections, once weekly for 4 weeks

-An anti-anxiety medicine
+An anti-anxiety medication

 What is the outcome for a person who has neurodermatitis?

 Neurodermatitis rarely goes away without treatment.
-Once the neurodermatitis clears, it can return when triggered.
+Once neurodermatitis clears, it can return when triggered.
 Common triggers for neurodermatitis include stress, anxiety, and anything that irritates your skin.
-If this happens, you will need to treat it again to get clearing.
-Some people need to treat the area to prevent neurodermatitis from returning.
-Your dermatologist will tell you what is right for you.
+If you get a flare-up, you will need to treat the neurodermatitis again.

-Ambika H, Vinod CS, et. al. “A case of neurodermatitis circumscipta of scalp presenting as patchy alopecia.”
+Ambika H, Vinod CS, et al. “A case of neurodermatitis circumscipta of scalp presenting as patchy alopecia.”
 Int J Trichology.
 2013 Apr;5(2):94-6.

-Heckmann M, Heyer G, et. al. “Botulinum toxin type A injection in the treatment of lichen simplex: an open pilot study.”
+Heckmann M, Heyer G, et al. “Botulinum toxin type A injection in the treatment of lichen simplex: an open pilot study.”
 J Am Acad Dermatol.
 2002 Apr;46(4):617-9.

-Liao YH, Lin CC, et. al. “Increased risk of lichen simplex chronicus in people with anxiety disorder: A nationwide population-based retrospective cohort study.”
+Liao YH, Lin CC, et al. “Increased risk of lichen simplex chronicus in people with anxiety disorder: A nationwide population-based retrospective cohort study.”
 Br J Dermatol.
 2014 Apr;170(4):890-4.

-Yosipovitch G, Sugeng MW, et. al. “The effect of topically applied aspirin on localized circumscribed neurodermatitis.
+Yosipovitch G, Sugeng MW, et al. “The effect of topically applied aspirin on localized circumscribed neurodermatitis.”
 J Am Acad Dermatol.
-2001 Dec;45(6):910-3.
+2001;45(6):910-3.